Why are restaurants so loud? Noisy restaurants turn a meet and talk with friends into a headache shouting match across the table!

 The study found that restaurant and traffic noise at all levels reduced people’s enjoyment of food.
 However, here’s the real kicker that restaurant and cafe owners need to know, the food tasted worse the louder those noises became!

+For the one in six Australians living with some sort of hearing loss, the problem is compounded.
+They really need to find a quiet restaurant.
 I’m one of them.
 One day five years ago started out completely normal and quickly progressed to a hospital stay and hearing loss in one ear courtesy of a virus.
 My hearing never came back, which makes me particularly sensitive to loud noise.
-Since my hearing is compromised, I make judgements on noise levels based on my dining companion’s reactions and a decibel measuring app on my phone.
+Since my hearing is compromised, I make judgements on noise levels based on my dining companion’s reactions and a decibel measuring app on my phone when choosing a dining venue.

-Why are restaurants so loud?
+Why are restaurants so noisy?

+Why are restaurant noise levels so high?
+The days when restaurants were filled with soft, sound-absorbing upholstered chairs at cloth-covered tables in carpeted rooms are gone except for some fine dining establishments.
 Now the trend towards warehouse styling sees plenty of exposed brick, polished concrete, open ceilings and hard chairs.
 Tables are crowded together, and tablecloths have disappeared along with anything soft in the room.
+Instead of soaking up the sound, these finishes reflect and amplify, bouncing it around at an alarming rate.
+You have to talk louder too, and so does everyone else.

 Background music is another issue.
 It’s called background music because it is in the background, not loud enough to make you think you are in a nightclub.
 If the music is too loud, diners can’t enjoy the company of others.
 Another side effect is that sore voice because you have had to yell all night.